ccmanuelf/ai-language-tutor-app/docs/SESSION_4_SUMMARY.md

 - Rollback scenarios (create/update failures)
 - Duplicate detection

-**Session Continuation**: Extended from 35% to 90% by adding 38 tests covering:
+**Session Continuation 1**: Extended from 35% to 90% by adding 38 tests covering:
 - Complete user profiles with languages and progress
 - Child user creation with PIN generation
 - Exception handling and rollback scenarios